Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Results

 For the double Mn layer heterostructure, we see similar trends in Fig.\ref{fig:11}(c), (d), (e) and (f) with overall slightly smaller values.
 The most notable difference is in case 1 (Fig.\ref{fig:11}(c)) where there is FM intralayer and interlayer pairing); the SC order parameter takes a negative value at the second Mn layer which seems to suggest that there will be oscillations in the order parameter as we increase the FM paired Mn layers.

 Next, we calculate the IAT component and take the ratio between the triplet component and the singlet component in the Mn layers for each case,

-Table \ref{table2} shows the calculated ratios and their sum ($\overline{\chi_{\text{IAT}}^{Mn}}$) as well as the absolute value of the IAT components for all magnetic cases.
+Table \ref{table2} shows the calculated ratios and their sum ($\overline{\chi_{\text{IAT}}^{Mn}}$).
 We notice that $\overline{\chi_{\text{IAT}}^{Mn}}$ frequently is greater than 1, and is never less than $\sim$ 0.7, which indicates a singlet-triplet mixing in the Mn layers of the heterostructure with the two highest values corresponding to the FM single-layer case and case 1 (double-layer case with intralayer and interlayer FM ordering).
 However, note that the values are still very small, as the singlet component in the Mn layer/s only reaches a maximum of 4.44\% of the bulk Nb singlet component value as seen in Fig.~\ref{fig:11}(b).
-For more details, see Appendix B.
+For more details, see section III in the supplementary material.